USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 ### Description of model issue

 Using a 2-D and/or 3-D Gridded Emission File with representative day format specified via runscript with the environmental variable [GR_EM_SYM_DATE_XXX](https://github.com/USEPA/CMAQ/blob/master/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#offline-emissions-configuration) set to T, will prompt the centralized i/o module to store the start date of the file.
+This, however, resulted in a memory issue in the subsequent pseudo-interpolation of the initial conditions (IC).
+Ideally, ICs should be extracted at the specified date and time.
+To linearly interpolate in time, data at the start and end of a time-step are stored in the “head and “tail”, respectively.
+The head was stored correctly, but the tail was not being stored correctly and was being picked up from whatever was in memory last.
+This resulted in an error when trying to extract the data at the second point as the IC file only has data at the head.
+If no emissions are present, it would pick the point from whatever file was read last whether that be a MET file, bioseason file, lightning file or IC file.

 ### Solution in CMAQv5.3.2